The COL community

 • Recognise the limitations and any known issues associated with COL content, particularly noting where content has not yet been reviewed by a taxonomic community

-• Use the COL citation tools to give clear attribution for the COL Checklist and the work of contributing communities and individual taxonomists
+• Use the COL citation tools to give clear attribution for the Catalogue of Life and the work of contributing communities and individual taxonomists

-• Submitting updates and corrections where issues are noted in the content of the COL Checklist
+• Submitting updates and corrections where issues are noted in the content of the Catalogue of Life